markdohle/week-18/README.md

 3. Add the Rout paths inside the HashRouter tag.
 The default Route path is ```exact``` and points to the home component.
 Reference Video 18.2, step 1 for syntax.
 Add the rest of the NavBar Route path components without ```exact```.

 4. Create the components that are routed to the NavBar.
 Return the h1 tag.
 This is to verify that the NavBar and routing works.
+Don't forget to wrap in a fragment as shown in 18.7, step 1.